 You may want to use an embedded password when you have a password that can only be used in one context, such as one device.
 Think one to one relationships.

 When this kind of password may be useful:

-- User name, password, and URL for a firewall or switch admin console
+- Administrative Web Interface (username, password, and URL) for a firewall or switch

 - Local admin account on a Windows server